gftf2011/arch-unit-js/business/inDirectories/shouldNot/projectFiles_inDirectories_shouldNot_haveCycles_check.md

 ## Business Rule Description

 DESCRIPTION: Files in the specified directories must NOT have circular dependencies.
-The rule passes only when the combined dependency graph (built from the union of all files matched by the provided directory patterns, after exclusions) contains no cycles.
+The rule passes only when the combined dependency graph (from the union of the given directories) contains no cycles.

 - It is NOT OK if ANY circular dependencies exist
 - It is OK if NO circular dependencies exist